Relativistic electrons coupled with Newtonian nuclear dynamics: Local existence

-is bounded and continuous. \end{lem} \proof By Cauchy's theorem we need to show that $F$ is locally Lipschitz for the $\opspace$ topology in order to have existence and uniqueness of a local solution of \eqref{eq:BDF-subsystem}.
+is bounded and continuous. \end{lem} \proof By the Cauchy-Lipschitz theorem we need to show that $F$ is locally Lipschitz for the $\opspace$ topology in order to have existence and uniqueness of a local solution of \eqref{eq:BDF-subsystem}.
 Let $Q_1,Q_2\in\opspace$.
 Hence,

 where we have introduced the following notations:

 So we get four different terms which can all be estimated exactly as in the proof of \cite[Lemma~3.1]{HaiLewSpa-2005-LMP}.
 In particular, there exist constants $C_1,C_2$ and $C_3$ (dependent on the cut-off parameter $\mathrm{\Lambda}$ and on the Coulomb norms of the external charge distributions $f_1,f_2$) such that